jkyl/vq-vae/README.md

 VQ-VAEs can be used to (lossily) compress the bandwidth (bits per second) of raw audio.
 They address the problem on two fronts:
 1. They compress along the time dimension -- the sampling rate (in Hz) of the compressed waveform is drastically reduced
-2. They compress along the bit depth dimension -- each compressed sample is represented by fewer bits
+2. They compress along the bit depth dimension -- each sample is represented by fewer bits

-A VQ-VAE consists of an encoder, a decoder, and some form of differentiable quantization at its bottleneck.
+A VQ-VAE consists of an encoder, a decoder, and some form of differentiable quantization at the bottleneck.
 The quantized codes can be represented as integers with some number of bits, and can be transmitted much more cheaply than the raw signal, provided that the decoder is already present on the receiver side.